haochuan-li/DSI-Text2Image/README.md

 # Text-To-Image Retrieval
 ## My Thoughts
-- To leverage the DSI generative index strategy, I treat Text-To-Image Retrieval as a two-step tasks
+- To leverage the DSI generative index strategy, I treat Text-To-Image Retrieval as a two-step task
   - Image Caption
   - DSI(Indexing&Retrieval)
-- In other words, in DSI settings, there are 3 main tasks and let's see their counterparts in Text-To-Image Retrieval
+- In DSI settings, there are 3 main tasks and let's see their counterparts in Text-To-Image Retrieval
   - Indexing Strategy(can directly leverage same strategy)
   - DocId Representation --- ImageId Representation(can directly leverage same strategy)
   - **Doc Representation --- Image Representation(Cross Modality!)**